SKY-ALIN/space-drive-game/DATAFORMAT.md

 `rotate` is a relative angle change. `speed` is an absolute speed of forward movement.

 As a response, the player gets JSON with a `view` key that contains a list of rays.
-Every ray has `object` and `distance` kays.
+Every ray has `object` and `distance` values.

 ```json
 {